Pastors & Staff

 I grew up in the Memorial Presbyterian Church in Wenonah, New Jersey.
 I met my future wife, Cindy, there when we were both in the nursery.
 We arrived at FAPC in 1991, where I teach the New Members Class four times a year, as well as classes in Celtic spirituality, inspired by our pilgrimages to the Iona community in Scotland.
 Today Cindy is a lower school librarian in Manhattan.
 Our daughter Laura is finishing her THM; our son, Craig, is a mechanical engineer; and our youngest, Emily, is a student at the Albert Einstein College of Medicine.

 I was born and raised in Vineland, New Jersey, and come from a line of talented musicians.
 Family time looked more like jam sessions.
 Most of the tunes we played came from the coritos (little choruses) we learned from our Latin@ Pentecostal church.
 I grew up in church choirs, visiting congregants’ homes and at the Arts & Crafts hour with the “church mothers” on Tuesday afternoons.
 As the title of my blog will tell you, I am a quirky church girl.
 I came to FAPC in 2011 after completing my M.Div. degree at Princeton Theological Seminary.
-After three years as a Lilly resident, I am moving on to lead the new congregation that FAPC will plant somewhere in New York City, sometime in 2014!
+After three years as FAPC's first Lilly Resident in Ministry, I am moving on to lead the new congregation that FAPC will plant somewhere in New York City, sometime in 2014!

 Dr. Aram Bae Director of Family Ministries